Impact School 2018: Science Transfer in the 21st century

 There is a pressing need for informed expertise from virtually all fields of academic research (e.g., with regards to matters of climate change, innovation, migration).
-Policy makers and research funders therefore increasingly place the question of societal impact at the top of their agenda.
-However, knowledge transfer, as the skills and knowledge necessary to make research accessible beyond the academic sphere, plays only a minor role in university curricula and the daily routines of research institutes.
+Policy makers and research funders therefore place the question of societal impact at the top of their agenda.
+However, knowledge transfer, as the skills and knowledge necessary to make research accessible beyond the academic sphere, often plays only a minor role in university curricula and the daily routines of research institutes.
 This three-day training programme is tailored to up-and-coming researchers who want to learn the skills necessary to maximize the impact of their research beyond academia.
 The sessions will be held by renowned experts in their respective fields and cover the three dimensions of scholarly impact: economic, political, and media impact.

-The training is aimed at up-and-coming researchers from all disciplines (e.g., PhD students, Post-Docs, junior faculty).
+The training is aimed at up-and-coming researchers from all disciplines (e.g., PhD students, postdocs, junior faculty).
 In the course of the training, participants will understand concepts and tools of science impact as well as science transfer and learn how to apply them to their own research.

 CALL FOR APPLICATIONS

 Participation is free.
 Participants can apply for a travel allowance of up to 200 € (depending on the expenditures that will be actually incurred).
-In that case please include a statement and a short explanation of the costs to your application.
+In that case, please include a statement and a short explanation of the costs to your application.